coolkidwrik/Shaders/README.md

 </ul>
 <ins>Geometry</ins>

 The default geometry of the subject is a ball.
-This can be changed as following:
+This can be changed as follows:
 <ul>
   <li>shift + A: Armadillo</li>
   <li>shift + B: Ball</li>